-January’s upon us, and while we don’t exactly ascribe to the “new year, new you” mentality (’cause you’re already amazing just the way you are), it’s the perfect time to take stock of which areas in our lives could use a tune-up.
+So, 2021 is finally here, and while we don’t exactly ascribe to the “new year, new you” mentality (’cause you’re already amazing just the way you are), but still, it’s the perfect time to make healthy resolutions and take stock of which areas in our lives could use a tune-up.

 While our diets undoubtedly play a major role in our overall health, it’s just as important to take a look at our lifestyles as a whole: stress management, relationships, and sleep are absolutely fundamental to feeling (and looking) our best.

-Keep scrolling for 14 simple ideas to put into practice this year that will help you achieve your best health yet.
+Keep scrolling for 14 healthy resolutions to put into practice this year that will help you achieve your best health yet.
 Some of these are habits that I’ve wholly integrated into my life with great results, while others are a continual work in progress for me.
-But I can guarantee that if you consistently add a few of them to your routine, by the time 2021 rolls around you’ll be lighter, stronger, calmer — and squeezing every drop of goodness out of life.
+But I can guarantee that if you consistently add a few of them to your routine, by the time 2022 rolls around you’ll be lighter, stronger, calmer, and squeezing every drop of goodness out of life.

 Go to bed earlier.

+This has been on my healthy resolutions list for years now but I’m finally committing to it.
 Research over the last few years has convinced pretty much all of us that we should be getting more sleep.
-Logging the recommended 7 – 8 hours results in a better mood, higher productivity, lower weight, and a stronger immune system, (among other benefits.)
-I was fascinated with recent findings that show that the sleep we get before midnight is deeper and more restorative – a major case for turning out the lights by 10 o’clock.
+Logging the recommended 7 to 8 hours results in a better mood, higher productivity, lower weight, and a stronger immune system, (among other benefits.)
+I was fascinated with recent findings that show that the sleep we get before midnight is deeper and more restorative—a major case for turning out the lights by 10 o’clock.
 I’ve shared some of my struggles with insomnia here before, and here are the strategies I’ve been able to use to cure it and get to bed early.